-Goods Way footpaths to be open by beginning of June 2012.
-Between Pancras Road and King's Boulevard the southern footpath and part of the carriageway will be closed for construction from June 2012 to summer 2014 and pedestrians will be diverted on to the northern footpath.
+Goods Way northern footpath open.
+Between Pancras Road and King's Boulevard the southern footpath and part of the carriageway will be closed for construction from June 2012 to 2017 and pedestrians will be diverted on to the northern footpath.

 Zebra crossing now in operation.
 Upgrade to full signal junction when the Boulevard opens to buses and taxis (earliest 2016/2017).